anjumyaseen/password_safe/Readme.md

 ## 🔒 Security Notes

-- Encryption: Entries are encrypted at rest using AES‑GCM with a key derived from your master password (PBKDF2‑HMAC‑SHA256).
+- Encryption: Entries are encrypted at rest using AES-GCM with a key derived from your master password (PBKDF2-HMAC-SHA256).
 - Migration: If a legacy plaintext vault is detected, it is encrypted automatically after the first successful unlock.
 - Export: The Export to JSON feature writes unencrypted data for portability.
 Treat exported files as sensitive and remove them when no longer needed.
   - Recommended: Use "Export Encrypted…" (default) for sharing or backup.
 A passphrase is required and an encrypted `.vaultenc` file is created.